Brady76/MethodsAndToolsProject/Lesson 4.1: Intro to Statements/README.md

 #Lesson 4.1: Intro to Statements

-Statement's can refer to anything from the code (from stating what a variable is when we initialize it, or what we want an expression to be) and are executed in the same order in which they appear in a program.
+Statements can refer to anything from the code (from stating what a variable is when we initialize it, or what we want an expression to be) and are executed in the same order in which they appear in a program.
 For this lesson, we will focus on statements that allow us to control the flow of a program as it runs.

 ##If and Else Statement's